DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

 ```
 * The script will detect if the Carla Contents were already downloaded.
 You can rerun the setup script without having to redownload alll of the Carla Contents.
 * I think I setup my GitHub access token wrong.

-* Attempted[x]: Had to make a new GitHub "classic" token with `repo` permissions, this worked.
+#### Fixed
-* Result: My credentials for accessing the Unreal repo were recognized.
+* Had to make a new GitHub "classic" token with `repo` permissions, my credentials for accessing the Unreal repo were then recognized.
 ---

 ### Failed at the End of Build
 * Failed near what I think was the end of the super script `./CarlaSetup.sh --interactive`.
 I believe it failed when trying to build the PythonAPI.
-* I think this might be because of my conda environment.
+* I think this might be because of my Conda environment.
 I think the super script pip installs packages.
 Though those should still be visible to the environment?
 Not sure.
-* Looking more into my conda environment, it looks like the main setup script failed to actually install any of the packages in conda.
-I think to fix this I will have to go through the step by step setup instead and make sure the packages install to conda.
+* Looking more into my Conda environment, it looks like the main setup script failed to actually install any of the packages in Conda.
+I think to fix this I will have to go through the step by step setup instead and make sure the packages install to Conda.
 * Though, I do believe the Unreal Engine compiled successfully, so I should be able to skip to the PythonAPI setup/only do steps that involve python packages.
 Took almost 2 hours to build the Unreal Engine.

 ```bash